Skip to content

 Scaling up

-If autoscaling is enabled, the autoscaler will scale up the MachineDeployment if all the following conditions are met:
+If autoscaling is enabled, the autoscaler scales up the MachineDeployment when all the following conditions hold:

-• The current number of replicas is lower than the maximum number of replicas
+• The current number of replicas is below the max number of replicas

 1. Get current replica count